codidact/docs/User-Help/AskingGuidance.md

 **Include examples and sources**

 When you're asking a question, it's almost always a good idea to include your *sources* and/or examples, depending on what exactly your question is about.
 You can almost always find a source to include that will provide some background information on whatever you're asking about; and including an example to show us what you're talking about, whether that's a photo, a writing sample, code fragment, or anything else, helps to improve your question.

+**Writing the question can help you understand the question**

+Sometimes the act of writing out your question helps you notice important details, and can even change what you end up asking in the end.
+You start out thinking you have a question about omelettes and, in writing it, realize that your question is really about skillets.
+This is why, when asking a question, we ask you to write the question out first and then give it a title.
+By the time you've explained your problem in the question body you should have discovered a clear, succinct title, which is the first thing people will see.
+Good questions have good titles.

 If you want to make sure that your question is a good fit for this site, you can always head over to our [Codidact Communities Discord server](https://discord.gg/jwjUA26), find the channel for this site, and ask if anybody would be willing to look over your question before you ask it.